 Preserving Your Jewish Heritage

 At St. Charles Monuments of Long Island, we offer a wide variety of Jewish monuments, foot stones, memorials, headstones and etchings.
 Our team of experts will work with you, to make sure everything looks perfect, while preserving your Jewish heritage.
-All of our cultural monuments are customized with symbols and scripting, that symbolizes Jewish faith.
+All of our monuments are customized with Jewish symbols and inscriptions.

 We will help guide you in the right direction when choosing headstone materials and styles.
-Typically granite or stone is used because of its strength and durability.
-We have over 50 years of experience helping those in need of traditional Jewish ceremonies, designs, and specifications on what is allowed at your local cemeteries.
+We have over 50 years of experience helping those in need of traditional Jewish designs, as well as specifications on what is allowed at your local cemeteries.
 We are located right near two major Long Island cemeteries, we’re just south of the Beth Moses Cemetery on the same side of the street.
 We are also less than a hundred feet from the Wellwood Cemetery.

 When a loved one passes away, it can be a difficult time.
 Our goal is to make the ordering of a memorial, as easy as possible.
 If you have a family plot in the cemetery and would like to purchase a matching foot stone, you may call our office and we will go to the cemetery to inspect the existing foot stones.
 We pay attention to size, detail and the overall finish of the monument.
 We will also provide you with a computerized layout, to be sure you are completely satisfied with the memorial.